jenneugenio/cape/cmd/style-guide.md

 indicating why the program exited.
 The program should exit with a exit code of 1.

-If a `SIGHUP` is received by a daemon process (e.g. controller or connector) then it should re-read any configuration files and restart to the best of it's ability.
+If a `SIGHUP` is received by a daemon process (e.g. coordinator or connector) then it should re-read any configuration files and restart to the best of it's ability.
 Otherwise, a log line should be produced indicating that the `SIGHUP` was ignored.